edwardbturner/graph_auto-encoders_for_financial_clustering/README.md

 The ```model.py``` and ```train_validation_test.py``` files provide the graph auto-encoder used in the paper and the code to optimise it.

 This is just the basic code used in the paper, if you want anything additional feel free to contact me.
-I do not provide the actual PyTorch geometric graphs used here as the edge information for them was kindly given for my personal use but if needed I can enquire about their distribution.
+I do not provide the actual PyTorch geometric graphs used as the news co-occurrence edges were kindly given for my personal use but if needed I can enquire about their distribution.

 If this is found to be helpful in your work consider refrencing the paper: